Forest Hill railway station: History

 The station was opened by the original London & Croydon Railway (L&CR) on 5 June 1839, as Dartmouth Arms (the name of the local inn).

-The line was also used by the London and Brighton Railway from 1841 and the South Eastern Railway (SER) from 1842.
 In 1844, the station was chosen by the L&CR as the northern terminus for Phase 1 of an experimental atmospheric railway to West Croydon.
 A pumping station was also constructed at the station.
 The L&CR and the L&BR merged to form the London Brighton and South Coast Railway (LB&SCR) in July 1846; the following year "atmospheric" working was abandoned.
-In 1845 the station became Forest Hill for Lordship Lane.
+Between 1877/78 and 1942/43, the station became Forest Hill for Lordship Lane.